Alkurbi/sap-tech-ex-01/README.md

 A service that finds similar products in the Amazon India fashion dataset (~30,000 items).
 Given a product ID, it returns the N most similar product IDs.

-It combines three kinds of signal — text, numeric, and image — into a single similarity score with configurable weights, and falls back gracefully when a signal is missing.
+It combines three kinds of signal; text, numeric, and image into a single similarity score with configurable weights, and falls back gracefully when a signal is missing.
 It also includes an approximate nearest-neighbour index (HNSW) so search stays fast on the full dataset.